arocks-ai/kubernetes-projects/00-istio/BookInfo/README.md

 /addons directory has the required tools to monitor and view the microservices and their communication flows

 - prometheus - Monitoring the cluster like cpu, memory etc..
-- grafana - data visuvalization
+- grafana - data visualization
 - tracing - tracing the requests between mutliple microservices
-- jaeger - visualisze the tracing
+- jaeger - visualize the tracing
 - zipkin - another tool similar to jaeger (it is under addons/extras )
 - kiali - data visuvalization UI and setup for microservices communication